How to Remain Data Defensible During Divestitures

 - 3 Mins

 A divestiture is when a company sells, exchanges, closes down, or otherwise disposes of part of their operations.
-This is generally a strategic decision to maintain profits when a certain business unit is not performing as well, is no longer relevant to their core competencies, or becomes redundant due to Mergers and Acquisitions (M&A) activity.
-However, divestitures may also result from bankruptcy proceedings as a way to meet outstanding debts and reorganise the company.
+This is generally a strategic decision to maintain profits when a certain business unit is not performing as well, is no longer relevant to their core competencies, or becomes redundant due to M&A activity.
+However, divestitures may also result from bankruptcy proceedings as a way to meet outstanding debts and reorganize the company.